juntang1129/juntang1129.github.io/_pages/cv.md

   </div>
 </div>
 <div style="margin-top: -0.7em;"></div>
-- Studied precursor clustering/community detection methods, and applied them to hyperspectral imaging.
-Collected >5 methods and >10 datasets.
+- Studied precursor clustering and community detection methods, applying them to hyperspectral imaging.
+Collected over 5 methods and more than 10 datasets.
-- Utilized tools like Python (sklearn), MATLAB, Julia and techniques like k-nearest neighbor graph,  [Stochastic Graph t-SNE](https://t-sne-pi.cs.duke.edu/) and [Parallel Clustering with Resolution Variation](https://ieeexplore.ieee.org/document/10363552/) in the study.
+- Utilized tools such as Python (scikit-learn), MATLAB, and Julia, as well as techniques like k-nearest neighbor graphs, [Stochastic Graph t-SNE](https://t-sne-pi.cs.duke.edu/), and [Parallel Clustering with Resolution Variation](https://ieeexplore.ieee.org/document/10363552/).
-- Developed python packages [mheatmap](https://qqgjyx.com/mheatmap) and [pysgtsnepi](https://qqgjyx.com/pysgtsnepi) aiding post and pre-processing of HSI data, well-received by the community (600+ GitHub stars).
+- Developed Python packages [mheatmap](https://qqgjyx.com/mheatmap) and [pysgtsnepi](https://qqgjyx.com/pysgtsnepi), which aid in post- and pre-processing of HSI data and have been well received by the community (600+ GitHub stars).

 <div style="display: flex; justify-content: space-between;">
   <div>